tchx84/Flatseal/DOCUMENTATION.md

 If you want to read more into Flatseal's permissions, you can look at the [Permissions section](#permissions).

-If you want to read more into `flatpak override`, you can look at the [`FLATPAK OVERRIDE(1)` manpage](https://manpages.debian.org/testing/flatpak/flatpak-override.1.en.html).
+If you want to read more into `flatpak override`, you can look at the [`flatpak-override` documentation](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-override).

 ### Permissions